 Where a student’s absence is unexpected, Parents/Guardians are to phone Student Services before 9.00am on the day of the absence.
 The absence is then to be confirmed in writing upon the student’s return to school.
 If a student is late, they must sign in at Student Services with a note from their Parent/Guardian before attending class.
 Students who need to leave school before 3.00pm must hand their note from their Parent/Guardian to Student Services before school or at break time and collect a Leave Pass.
 When it is time for the student to leave school they must show their Leave Pass to their teacher and sign out from Student Services before departing.
 Student attendance and absence figures appear on student reports at the end of each term.

-More information including forms for Three Day Absences and leave requests is available at Student Services.
+More information including forms for absences and leave requests is available at Student Services.